 Budget development begins with the assistance of the Regional Technical Advisory Committee, and is then approved by the Finance Committee and Board of Directors.
-Over the course of the year, the Community Planning Association of Southwest Idaho revised the Unified Planning Work Program and Budget two times.
+Over the course of the year, the Community Planning Association of Southwest Idaho revised the unified planning work program and budget two times.

 Budget adjustments are completed to incorporate funding and program revisions in order to include planning projects funded under federal grants; to periodically update revenue and expense assumptions; and to incorporate significant changes as a result of timely reviews.
-Revisions are presented to the Finance Committee, Regional Technical Advisory Committee, and the Board of Directors for approval.
+Revisions are presented to the Finance Committee and the Board of Directors for approval.

-With these adjustments, total expenditures were 53.9% of the revised budget amounts.
-The most significant expenditure variance is for "Professional Service Expenditures" and is primarily due to delays with the State Highway 44 Corridor Preservation Study and the US 20/26 Corridor Preservation Study as well as staff spending considerable time working on program 661, Communities in Motion.
-As a result, "Operating Grants" revenue and "Contract Revenue" are also under budget because grants are billed only after the expenditure has occurred.
+With these adjustments, total expenditures were 82.2% of the revised budget amounts.
+The most significant expenditure variance is for professional service expenditures and is primarily due to slow spend out on program 661, Communities in Motion, program number 838, Household Travel Survey, and program 842, Congestion Management System.
+As a result, operating grants revenue and contract revenue are also under budget because grants are billed only after the expenditure has occurred.

-The favorable budget variance in "Salary and Fringe Benefits" is due to staff vacancies, unspent contingency dollars, and savings in fringe benefits.
+The favorable budget variance in salary and fringe benefits is due to staff vacancies, unspent contingency dollars, and savings in fringe benefits.

-The favorable budget variance in "Other Direct Expenditures" is due to under expenditures in the categories of Equipment, travel and education, printing, public involvement, meeting support, the increase in building fund, the set-aside for a potential twenty percent rescission of federal aid funds, and carry over amounts into fiscal year 2012.
+The favorable budget variance in other direct expenditures is due to under expenditures in the categories of legal and lobbying, travel and education, printing, public involvement, meeting support, the set-aside for a potential twenty percent rescission of federal aid funds, and the set-aside for Communities in Motion grant implementation program.

-The favorable budget variance in "Indirect Expenditures" is due primarily to budget savings for professional services, equipment lease, equipment repair and maintenance, travel and education, postage, janitorial, moving costs, copier, legal services, and general supplies.
+The favorable budget variance in indirect expenditures is due primarily to budget savings for equipment repair and maintenance, travel and education, postage, moving costs, building maintenance and association fees, copier, legal services, and computer software and maintenance.